RishabhKodes/do_cli/README.md

 # testcli
-A CLI for Digital Ocean
+A CLI project for testing